Cultivation and Utilization of Human Resources

 We are also carrying out a global human resources training program that includes selective training to cultivate next-generation business leaders.

-For employees up to age 35, an individual human resources training and education roadmap is created every five years, and career planning interviews are conducted regularly between superiors and subordinates in order to support individual growth.
+For employees, an individual human resources training and education roadmap is created every five years, and career planning interviews are conducted regularly between superiors and subordinates in order to support individual growth.

 Human Resources Training System (Tsubakimoto Chain)